CryoByte33/cryobyte.io/content/about.md

 aliases = ["about-us"]
 +++

 My name is CryoByte33, or Kyle.
-I'm a 29-year-old, American-born, DevOps Engineer who lives in Göteborg Sweden with my wife Crystal, and our dog Rose.
+I'm a 30-year-old DevOps Engineer who lived in Göteborg Sweden with my wife Crystal, and our dog Rose.
+We've recently moved back to the US, and I just love to help people game a bit better!

 I've been using Linux for about 18 years now, and have been coding for 13.
 My hobbies are _mostly_ tech-related:
 * Gaming